core doctests require a separate invocation (package name shadows stdlib `core`):

 proto::scheduler::dispatch_tests - Dispatch Loop Functions

-File: backend/proto/src/scheduler/dispatch_tests.rs Run: cargo test -p proto
+File: backend/scheduler/src/dispatch_tests.rs Run: cargo test -p proto

 Integration tests for the two background dispatch functions that feed the in-memory scheduler from the database.
 Both are normally private but are exposed as pub(crate) for testability.